machal/cssmine-content/flexbox-priklady.md

 ![Unaligned text](<images/flexbox-priklady-1.jpg>)

 We do not want the text to overflow the radio button.
-It can be done without using flex box, however if we use it, it will be almost ridiculously simple.
-All you red is the following declaration:
+It can be done without using flex box, however if we use flexbox, it will be almost ridiculously simple.
+All you need is the following declaration:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 label { display: flex }